-JEE Advanced 2020 – IIT Delhi has postponed JEE Advanced 2020.
-The exam was due to be held on May 17, 2020.
-However, has been pushed back because JEE Main has been delayed until last week of May and number of COVID-19 cases are increasing rapidly.
-Joint Entrance Examination Advanced is one of the toughest engineering entrance exam.
-It is conducted by one of the IITs.
-This year, IIT-D is holding the exam.
-It is held in online mode and is of 3 hours.
+JEE Advanced 2020 – IIT Delhi will now conduct JEE Advanced on September 27, 2020.
+The online application form for which will start after JEE Main 2020 result is out.
+The top 2,50,000 qualifiers of JEE can apply for JEE Advanced 2020 for admission in B.E / B.Tech courses offered by all the IITs.
+Joint Entrance Examination Advanced (JEE Advanced) is held in online mode and is for 3 hours.
 In it, candidates have to solve MCQs and numerical value type questions on physics, chemistry, and mathematics.
 Check more details on JEE Advanced 2020, exam dates, syllabus, pattern, application form, and more from this page.

 JEE Advanced 2020